Hillside Prairie Sanctuary

 VISITOR INFORMATION

-Work is underway to make the property open and accessible to the public.
+Work is underway to make the property open for public access.
 Until then, we will host guided tours to explore existing habitats and share a vision for the future.
 Keep an eye on our calendar or click the “upcoming events” button below.

 For questions, please email info@swibirds.org or call our office at 608-255-2473.